se-edu/addressbook-level4/docs/UsingGradle.md

 Here are some examples:

 * `./gradlew headless allTests` -- Runs all tests in headless mode
-* `./gradlew clean unitTests` -- Cleans the project and runs unit tests
+* `./gradlew clean nonGuiTests` -- Cleans the project and runs non-GUI tests

 ## Updating Dependencies